British banks can withstand pandemic fallout on economy -BoE

 The BoE said it has also paused work on its stress test of insurers, saying it won't publish the results and will postpone the next test to 2022.

+The core banking system, along with market infrastructure like clearing derivatives withstood turbulence and instability in financial markets in March when there was a "dash for cash" as investors responded to lockdowns, the BoE said.

-Turbulence and instability in financial markets in March has brought back into "sharp focus" a number of vulnerabilities in the non-bank sector, Cunliffe said in a reference to investment funds, some of which had to be suspended.
+But the market moves brought back into "sharp focus" a number of vulnerabilities in the non-bank sector, Cunliffe said in a reference to open ended funds, some of which had to be suspended.

 "The underlying issues in the non-bank sector will need to be addressed in due course," Cunliffe said.